-If you answered YES to these questions it’s time to reassess your options and draw the line on his bad behavior.
+If you answered "YES" to either of these questions, it’s time to reassess your options and draw the line on his bad behavior.

 Without doing so, you run the risk of losing the best years of your life in a painful, dead end relationship.